 We feel that loan debt ought to be regarded as a consequence instead of true financial aid.
 Learn more on student loan debt at Blackburn College.

 Financial awards given by a college or university to its students, known as institutional scholarships and grants, help to offset the cost of tuition and other education-related expenses.
 These awards fall into two categories: merit-based and need-based, and they do not need to be paid back.
 Merit-based institutional scholarships are granted to students who have shown outstanding academic accomplishments, special talents, or abilities in a particular field.
 Factors such as high school performance, standardized test results, or involvement in extracurricular activities often contribute to these scholarship decisions.
 Conversely, need-based institutional grants cater to students who demonstrate financial need.
 The awarded amount is typically based on the student’s family’s financial standing and is intended to cover the difference between the cost of attendance and the family’s ability to contribute.
 Colleges and universities might use data from the Free Application for Federal Student Aid (FAFSA) or other financial aid forms to determine a student’s eligibility for need-based grants.
 Institutional scholarships and grants are a vital source of financial support for students, as they can significantly reduce the cost of attending college and help make higher education more accessible.

 The stats below refer to aid that is provided by Blackburn College.

 100% of incoming freshmen (111 total) were given scholarships at Blackburn College, averaging $8,414.00 per student.
 This puts it the top 25th percentile among colleges and universities nationwide.

-As well as scholarships, 69.0% of first year students (116 total) got a federal grant, for about $4,650 a person.
+As well as scholarships, 96% of first-year students (107 total) got a federal grant, for about $5,173.00 per person.

 |Income 110k +

-The chart above shows students who are obtaining Title IV aid which is federal aid from the government including grants, loans, and work-study.
+The table above shows students who are receiving Title IV aid, which is federal assistance from the government in the form of grants, loans, and work-study.
 Learn more.